shui18/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Kai Liu is an associate professor at Nanjing Audit University at the school of Statistics and Data Science.
-His research interests include structure-preserving numerical algorithms of differential equations.
+I am an associate professor at Nanjing Audit University at the school of Statistics and Data Science.
+I received a PhD in Computational Mathematics from TNanjing University, a MEng in Applied Mathematics and a BSc in Mathematics and Applied Mathematics from China University of Petroleum (East China).
+My current research interests focus on geometric numerical integration.
+Specifically, I am interested in structure-preserving numerical algorithms of differential equations.
+I have also worked on iterative techniques for solving problems in numerical linear algebra.
+#I am affiliated with the NSF Institute for Foundations of Machine Learning.
 {style="text-align: justify;"}